Back to Colorado

 Methane

-A gas produced by landfills that can harm the environment.
+A gas produced by landfills that can contribute to climate change.

 Limits and Unknowns

-• The bill does not specify how much money counties can use from funds.
+• The bill does not specify how much money counties can use from the funds mentioned.

 Amendments